mavzerburak0/100-days-of-code/log.md

 **Thoughts:** It felt like I wouldn't be able to pull this Tic-Tac-Toe project off.
 I thought I didn't know enough but once I spent a little bit of time working on it, ideas started pouring and I was actually able to solve most of the logic without looking anywhere.
 It really feels like I am getting somewhere with this whole challenge.
 It started off as an idea to prove to myself that I can actually stick to something till the end but I am learning quite a lot.
 My problem solving abilities are really starting to show and I feel more confident.
 The Odin Project is really helpful in a sense that it's not holding my hand during projects.
 I am glad to be able to stick to it.

 **Link to work:** None

+### Day 37: February 20, 2021

+**Today's Progress**:
+* Finish Tic-Tac-Toe project (no design)

+**Thoughts:** I finished my Tic-Tac-Toe project today even though I am not completely happy with it yet.
+Some of the logic is dangling, there is no draw check etc. But I think overall I did a pretty good job without much help from external resources.
+I will work on its design tomorrow and then deploy it.

+**Link to work:** None